lsst-sitcom/spot_motion_monitor/docs/configuration.rst

   An integer parameter that sets the frame rate (frames per second) for CCD full frame acquisition.
 Note: The Gaussian camera does not support frame rates over 40 due to the Poisson background generation.
 For a Vimba camera, consult the appropriate documentation to find the supported range.

 exposureTime
   This attribute only applies to Vimba cameras.
-An integer parameter giving the exposure time of the camera when using full frame mode in units of microseconds.
+An integer parameter giving the exposure time of the camera when using full frame mode in units of |microseconds|.

-  .. microseconds replace:: :math:`musec`

 roi
 ---